jasonamyers/pycon-2017-serverless-pipelines/presentation.md

 # [fit] SERVERLESS

 ^ SERVERLESS!
 That's right go ahead and fill in that square on your unicorn buzzword bingo card.
-There is so much hype around serverless that it can feel a bit too good to be true.
-I wanna set all that hype aside and focus on just one of the parts of a serverless architecture...

 ---

 ![fit](so-doge-much-hype-very-excite.jpg)

+^ There is so much hype around serverless that it can feel a bit too good to be true.
+I wanna set all that hype aside and focus on just one of the parts of a serverless architecture...

 ---

-# Cloud Functions
+# [fit] Cloud Functions

 ^ Cloud Functions are wonderful little Event Driven functions that we can upload as just the function and it's associated requirements, without concern for what will execute it.
 I called them wonderful because you can truly not worry about how they are run until you have to...
 They feature Automatic STDOUT logging and Permission Based Execution makes working with them in a auditable and "prescribed" manner possible.
 And for the next wonderful part...